polterguy/micro/README.md

 ```

 Notice how we have completely dropped our IDs in the above code - Still when we invoke our **[micro.form.serialize]** event, we get semantically
 correct data-field names back.
-In general, this is done by simply adding a **[.data-field]** argument to each of the widgets you create.
+In general, this is done by adding a **[.data-field]** argument to each of the widgets you create.
 However,
 the **[radio-group]** widget from our **[micro.widgets.wizard-form]** requires an additional **[.data-value]** argument for each option element,
 if you wish to create it truly generically, not relying upon the automatically generated IDs in any ways.
-This is because for a radio button,
-the **[name]** attribute on the client side becomes the key for your widget, and this name attribute might not necessarily be possible to
+This is because for a radio button, the **[name]** attribute on the client side becomes the key for your widget, and this name attribute might not necessarily be possible to
 create uniquely across your page, and still semantically, without risking having two radio button groups overlap in their names.

-For
-a **[select]** widget, this is not a problem, since a select widget will simply serialize the 'option' element's value, which only needs to be
+For a **[select]** widget, this is not a problem, since a select widget will simply serialize the 'option' element's value, which only needs to be
 unique within a single select element.
 But for a radio button (group), this might be a problem, having multiple radio button groups with
 overlapping names.
 Hence, if you wish to truly semantically retrieve a radio button group's value by semantic key/value, you'll need to in
 addition to adding a **[.data-field]** for the **[radio-group]** as a whole, also add a **[.data-value]** for each option element beneath your